 IWMF Mission Statement

-- Support and educate everyone affected by Waldenstrom’s macroglobulinemia (WM) while advancing the search for a cure.
+- Support and educate everyone affected by Waldenstrom’s macroglobulinemia (WM) to improve patient outcomes while advancing the search for a cure.